AleksdemSA/calibrebot/README.md

 # Calibre Bot

-This telegram bot created for [Calibre](https://calibre-ebook.com)
+This telegram bot created for [Calibre](https://calibre-ebook.com) for Linux and MacOS&

 ## Run

-Copy file bookbot from releases to library (where the file metadata.db is located).
+Copy file bookbot (or bookbot.mac for MacOS) from releases to library (where the file metadata.db is located).

 You can run bot mannualy (with token!):
 ```
 ./bookbot TOKEN
 ```

-or use system Systemd Unit
+or use system Systemd Unit (in Linux)
 ```
 vim /etc/systemd/system/bookbot.service
 ```